YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Advanced_lane_lines/README.md

 #### Extract features through colour thresholding

-Two colour thresholdings are used: Green channel and Saturation channel.
+Four colour thresholdings are used: Green channel, Saturation channel, Light channel (from Luv) and B channel (from LAB for yellow lanes).
 I intentionally discarded using 'R' channel as it turns out that with using 'R' channel, the bright spot is recognised too much that the areas between the detected lanes are tilted too much towards the bright spot.

 I am selecting test image 4 as it has a large spot for excessive brightness within the image to make a lane detection task difficult.